asan1148/FAFU-BTForum/Software/UnComtrade/README.md

 It use UnComtrade API to download

 #How to use
-Download or complie ,then run ,be sure you inclued every json dict for commodity or country or area
+Download from release or complie ,then run ,be sure you inclued every json dict for commodity or country or area